TEC10101/CodeChallenge_PartReprice/README.md

 At that time I polished up what I had, made sure it built and handled the scenario, published here to GitHub, setup the CI Build and Test action yaml, and finalized the code.

 ### If I were to continue
+Correctly implement the feature of making an `Output File` instead of overwriting the `Part Data File` (as-is).
 I'd want some more test cases that handled **Bad Data** situations.
 I'd add XML documentation to every method and property.
 I'd consider how to make the data methods more generic so that I could handle any record type, not just a PartData record.